"island notes"

 (p21-22).

-As I reflect on my recent saofa’i for the tulafale titles of Sooalo and Laupu’e from the village of Samauga in Savai’i, I am emotional as I think about my journey in becoming a chief with two titles.
-I think about my family and how blessed I am to belong because, as Tui Atua Tupua Tamasese Efi puts it,
+As I reflect on my recent saofa‘i for the tulāfale titles of Sooalo and Laupu‘e from the village of Samauga in Savai‘i, I am deeply moved by the journey that has led me to become a chief entrusted with two titles.
+My thoughts return repeatedly to my family and to the profound blessing of belonging.
+In the words of Tui Atua Tupua Tamasese Efi (2003), belonging is not an abstract sentiment but a cosmological truth:

 I am not an individual; I am an integral part of the cosmos.
 I share divinity with my ancestors, the land, the seas and the skies.
 I am not an individual, because I share a “tofi” (an inheritance) with my family, my village and my nation.
 I belong to my family and my family belongs to me.
-I belong to my village and my village belongs to me.
-I belong to my nation and my nation belongs to me.
-This is the essence of my sense of belonging.
-(Tui Atua Tupua Tamasese Efi, 2003, p51)
+I belong to my village and

 Family Legacy: Weaving Past and Future

-Intergenerational transmission of values
+Intergenerational Transmission of Values

-*I am still finding out whether my great grandmother had three or more siblings because the descendants of four are recognized.
+[2] I am still finding out whether my great-grandmother had three or more siblings because the descendants of four are recognized.
 However, there are mentions of other siblings who passed away when they were young.

 Historical Context: Understanding the Deeper Currents